bcgov/elucidate/README.md

 or plotting object (e.g. ggplot2 or plotly) so they are compatible with the pipe operator from the [magrittr](https://magrittr.tidyverse.org/reference/pipe.html) package for easy integration into data processing pipelines.
-For convenience, the pipe operator (`%>%`) is also imported from `magrittr` when `elucidate` is loaded.

 For a comprehensive introduction to the package see the vignette via `vignette("elucidate")`.